interactivethings/catalog/docs/intro.md

 ## More tools

-Catalog is a companion product to <a href="http://interactivethings.github.io/catalyst/">Catalyst</a>, our very own CSS framework.
+Catalog is a companion product to [Catalyst](http://interactivethings.github.io/catalyst/), our very own CSS framework.